-5 Low Cost Boots on the Ground Lead Generation Techniques
+5 Boots on the Ground Lead Generation Techniques

 1. Driving for Dollars & Door Knocking

-Driving for Dollars is probably the most low-cost way to fill your off market real estate deal pipeline.
-All it requires is gas in your car, and a pen and paper or post-it notes.
+Driving for Dollars is a popular way to fill your off market real estate deal pipeline.
+Although all it requires is gas in your car, and a pen and paper or post-it notes, it’s not the lowest cost way of finding leads.

 To drive for dollars, simply drive through neighborhoods looking for potential houses that appear in need of repair.

 Some immediate clues of a distressed properties are:

 - Water damage/tarp on the roof